Fragtality/PilotsDeck/README.md

 ### 4.2.1 - General Guidlines
 **First**, check if you see the Plugin's Actions available in the StreamDeck GUI (on the right Side).
 If you don't see them, verify that the Plugin was installed in the correct Path.
 The Path to the Executable should be: `%appdata%\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin\PilotsDeck.exe`.<br/>
 <br/>
-**Second**, if you see the Actions but you can not configure any Action because the Dropdown Boxes for Command Types and Images are not filled: it is very likely that the Executable and/or its DLLs are blocked by some Security Mechanic.
+**Second**, if you see the Actions but you can't configure any Action because the Dropdown Boxes for Command Types and Images are not filled: it is very likely that the Executable and/or its DLLs are blocked by some Security Mechanic.
 The Dropdowns not working is only the "first Symptom" - the Actions/Buttons on the StreamDeck will generally not work in any Sim!<br/>
 One Reason could be the Windows Explorer / Zip Folder Mechanic for "Files downloaded from the Internet".
 Run that in Powershell \(change \<USERNAME\> accordingly\):
 ```powershell
 dir -Path C:\Users\<USERNAME>\AppData\Roaming\Elgato\StreamDeck\Plugins\com.extension.pilotsdeck.sdPlugin -Recurse | Unblock-File
 ```
 If that is not the Culprit, check **your AV Scanner** and try if it works if you add an Exception for the Plugin.
-With Avast this is not necessary (does only a thourough "Cyber Scan" upon first Launch, requiring to restart the StreamDeck Software), but other AV Scanners might behave differently and just silently block it!<br/>
+With Avast this is not necessary (does only a thorough "Cyber Scan" upon first Launch, requiring to restart the StreamDeck Software), but other AV Scanners might behave differently and just silently block it!<br/>
 And it is not only File-Scanning: Security-Tools / Firewalls blocking Network-Traffic could also be the Reason!
-The Connection between StreamDeck Software and it's Plugins is done via local Sockets (also the Connection to X-Plane).<br/><br/>
+The Connection between StreamDeck Software and its Plugins is done via local Sockets (also the Connection to X-Plane).<br/><br/>
 If it still doesn't work, contact me on one of the Platforms or Forums!
 To help you I will need:
 - The **Version** of the Plugin you have downloaded
 - Your latest **StreamDeck Log File** (StreamDeck0.log in %appdata%\Elgato\StreamDeck\logs)
 - The **Startup Log File** (startup.log int the \log Directory of the Plugin.
 If it does not exist, please tell me that)
 - Your latest **PilotsDeck Log File** (PilotsDeckYYYYMMDD.log int the \log Directory of the Plugin.
 If it does not exist, please tell me that)
 - Open the Command Line and share me the Output of `dotnet --list-runtimes`
-- Try to run the Exectuable manually via PowerShell / Commandline and copy or make a **Screenshot** of the Output.
+- Try to run the Executable manually via PowerShell / Command Line and copy or make a **Screenshot** of the Output.

 <br/><br/>